-If you need some help selecting plants for your garden, the guide below provides information on perennials, annuals, ground covers, vines, shrubs and trees commonly used in designing a garden.
+If you need some help selecting plants for your garden, this guide provides information on perennials, annuals, ground covers, vines, shrubs, and trees commonly used in designing a garden.

 Plant selection should always be governed by research into the qualities of the specific specimens under consideration, and sometimes you will need to make a compromise.
-But never is such research more critical than when it comes to selecting trees for your landscape—so it is with trees that we will begin.
+But never is such research more critical than when it comes to selecting trees for your landscape.

 01 of 07

-In other categories of plant selection, you have room for error.
+In other categories of plant selection, you have room for some error.
 But if you situate a big tree in a spot where it does not belong, it can cause grave headaches down the road.
 Many homeowners end up paying to have a tree that overhangs a house dangerously limbed (or removed altogether).

 There is another reason to exercise wise plant selection when choosing a tree.
 Many trees are slow growers, meaning you will have to wait years to reap the benefits of planting them.
 When that waiting period is over, you do not want to be saddled with features for which you did not bargain.
 Be sure to know what to expect before you install a tree.

 Trees can be categorized in a number of ways.
 Some examples include: